JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-08/migrate-from-vuepress-to-hugo/index.md

 <a href="https://mydomain.com/page/about/">My link to another page within the site</a>
 ```

-While you could use the `{{</* ref "/path/to/page-or-post/" */>}}` shortcode as the Hugo documentation tells you, it is not particular and lack intellisense within VSC for me to select the files.
+While you could use the `{{</* ref "/path/to/page-or-post/" */>}}` shortcode as the Hugo documentation tells you, it is not practical and lack intellisense within VSC for me to select the files.

 {{< blockcontainer jli-notice-warning "If you want to show shortcode example in fenced code blocks like above...">}}